 - 2 1/2 – 3 cups chicken stock

 - The day or two before: Cube day old or fresh Italian bread and cornbread.
 Spread on two large baking sheets and let the bread sit out at room temperature for at least 24 hours and up to 48 hours.
 IF you don't leave the bread out and need it dry the day of, preheat oven to 325 degrees.
 If you haven't already, cube bread.
 Transfer cubed bread to two large baking sheets, bake for 15-20 minutes, stirring every 5-6 minutes until the bread is toasted and dry.
 Similar to stale bread.
 Let cool completely, then transfer to a very large mixing bowl or stock pot.
 Increase the temperature on the oven to 350 degrees.

 - Add sausage to a large skillet.
 Brown sausage in a over a medium high heat, remove to a plate and set aside.
 Add the butter to the same skillet.
 Once the butter has melted, add the onion, celery, sage and 1 teaspoon salt.
 Sweat the veggies over a medium heat making sure they don't brown.
 Sweat just until they start to slightly soften, about five minutes.

 - Add veggies, sausage, cranberries, and remaining salt to the bread mixture.
 Mix until combined.

-- Transfer to a buttered 2.5 – 3 quart casserole dish and bake for 45 minutes.
+- Transfer to a buttered 2.5 – 3 quart casserole dish and bake for 35-45 minutes until golden brown.